 Your computer can act as an alarm clock.
-Search 'Alarms' and then select Alarms.
+Start typing 'Alarms' to search for the Alarms app.

 - 1. Select a name for the alarm.

 - 2. Set the time by choosing the hour and minute.

-- 3. Select AM or PM.
+- Select AM or PM.

 - 4. Choose which days the alarm should go off.

-- 5. Select the sound notification.
+- Select the sound notification.

 - 6. Select the snooze time.

-- 7. Save the alarm by selecting the Save icon in the bottom right-hand corner.
+- 7. Save the alarm by tapping the Save icon in the bottom right-hand corner.